 \end{mylem} \begin{proof} First observe that such a modification always exists by the fundamental work of \cite{Ros}, \cite{GR}, \cite{Rie}.

 Without loss of generality we can assume that the dimension of $X$ is at least 3.
-Otherwise, $\cF$ is locally free and the result is immediate.
-By the Poincar\'e duality, it is equivalent to prove that for $i=1,2$ and any cohomology class $\alpha$ we have
+Otherwise, $\cF$ is locally free and the result is direct.
+By Poincar\'e duality, it is the same to prove that for $i=1,2$ and any cohomology class $\alpha$ we have that